mever-team/FairBench/docs/documentation/dimensions.md

 some blacks may also be women.
-To consider intersectional definitions of fairness, create all dimension combinations with at least one data sample by using the intersectional method of dimensions.
+To consider intersectional definitions of fairness, create all dimension combinations with at least one data sample by calling the `intersectional` method of dimensions.

 ```python